Lucy Maud Montgomery: Publishing disputes and films

-In 1920, Montgomery was infuriated with the 1919 film version of Anne of Green Gables for changing Anne from a Canadian to an American, writing in her diary: "It was a pretty little play well photographed, but I think if I hadn't already known it was from my book, that I would never have recognized it.
+In 1920, Montgomery was infuriated with the 1919 film version of Anne of Green Gables for changing Anne from a Canadian to an American, writing in her diary: It was a pretty little play well photographed, but I think if I hadn't already known it was from my book, that I would never have recognized it.
 The landscape and folks were 'New England', never P.E.
-Island...
-A skunk and an American flag were introduced – both equally unknown in PE Island.
+Island ...
+A skunk and an American flag were introduced—both equally unknown in PE Island.
 I could have shrieked with rage over the latter.
-Such crass, blatant Yankeeism!"
-Reporting on the film's premiere in Los Angeles, one American journalist described Anne of Green Gables as written by a "Mr. Montgomery," who is only mentioned in passing two-thirds into the article with the major focus being on the film's star Mary Miles Minter, who was presented as the true embodiment of Anne.
-Montgomery disapproved of Minter's performance, writing she portrayed "a sweet, sugary heroine utterly unlike my gingerly Anne" and complained about a scene in the film where Anne used a shotgun to threaten people with, writing that her Anne would never do such a thing.
-Montgomery had no say in either the 1919 or 1934 versions of Anne of Green Gables as the publisher, L.C.
+Such crass, blatant Yankeeism!
+Reporting on the film's premiere in Los Angeles, one American journalist described Anne of Green Gables as written by a "Mr. Montgomery", who is only mentioned in passing, two-thirds of the way into the article with the major focus being on the film's star Mary Miles Minter, who was presented as the true embodiment of Anne.
+Montgomery disapproved of Minter's performance, writing she portrayed "a sweet, sugary heroine utterly unlike my gingery Anne" and complained about a scene in the film where Anne used a shotgun to threaten people with, writing that her Anne would never do such a thing.
+Montgomery had no say in either the 1919 or 1934 versions of Anne of Green Gables.
+The publisher, L.C.
 Page had acquired the film rights to the story in 1908, and as such, all of the royalties paid by Hollywood for both versions of Anne of Green Gables went to him, not Montgomery.
 Montgomery stopped writing about Anne in about 1920, writing in her journal that she had tired of the character.
 By February 1921, Montgomery estimated that she had made about $100,000 from the sales of the Anne books while declaring in her diary: "It's a pity it doesn't buy happiness."
 She preferred instead to create books about other young, female characters, feeling that her strength was writing about characters who were either very young or very old.
 Other series written by Montgomery include the "Emily" and "Pat" books, which, while successful, did not reach the same level of public acceptance as the "Anne" volumes.
 She also wrote a number of stand-alone novels, which were also generally successful, if not as successful as her Anne books.